Irish soldier serving as UN peacekeeper in Lebanon killed in convoy attack

 “A life lost serving the people of Ireland, serving the United Nations, and serving all those wishing for peace in our shared world.”

-Defence minister Coveney said the soldier is “a young man who has lost his life in service of Ireland and of the UN” and called it a “shocking and tragic incident”.
+Defence minister Coveney said the soldier was “a young man who has lost his life in service of Ireland and of the UN” and called it a “shocking and tragic incident”.

-He said the incident happened during a two-and-a-half-hour journey he has also travelled during trips to the UN peacekeeping camp in Lebanon.

 “Essentially what happened, we think, was two armoured personnel vehicles were travelling from our main camp in southern Lebanon to Beirut.
 It was a standard administrative run, as it’s called in military terms,” he told RTE Radio.